Lake Nakuru National Park

 However, there were some encounters with security that make me hesitate to recommend this place.
 There are many villas at the lodge, I would estimate that there are at least 100 or more.
 However, there were only a few guests perhaps due to the high water levels or other reasons.

-The aforementioned issues with lodge security notwithstanding we had a great time at Lake Nakuru National Park.
+The aforementioned issues with lodge security notwithstanding we had a great time on safari here.
 Our guide had once again given us a great safari adventure.
 I was certainly going to give him nice tip when we got back to Nairobi.
 The next day we were going to spend the morning at Lake Naivasha and then we were driving all the way to Amboseli National Park.
 It was going to be a long day!